lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`_itemIndex`** — index of item in extra data
 - **`_nodeOperatorsCount`** — number of validator exit requests supplied per oracle report

+### checkAccountingExtraDataListItemsCount()

-Validates that number of node operators reported per extra data item does not exceed the limit set by `LimitsList.maxNodeOperatorsPerExtraDataItemCount`.
+Validates that number of extra data items in the report does not exceed the limit set by `LimitsList.maxAccountingExtraDataListItemsCount`.

 :::note
-Reverts with `TooManyNodeOpsPerExtraDataItem(uint256 itemIndex, uint256 nodeOpsCount)` error when check is failed.
+Reverts with `MaxAccountingExtraDataItemsCountExceeded(uint256 maxItemsCount, uint256 receivedItemsCount)` error when check is failed.
 :::

-### checkAccountingExtraDataListItemsCount()

 ```solidity
 function checkAccountingExtraDataListItemsCount(uint256 _extraDataListItemsCount)